gjoshi22/automobiles/README.md

-# Django Automobile Listing Platform
+# WooAuto: List Your Car!

 A Django-based platform for listing and searching automobiles.